bkromhout/Ruqus/README.md

 Sound awesome yet?
 What if I told you that Ruqus makes all of this possible with a minimal amount of reflection at run-time?
 This is possible because Ruqus uses an annotation processor to generate information about your model object classes at compile-time.

+If you just want to know what's new, [the changelog is here][CHANGELOG].
+If you want to see how I use Ruqus in one of my apps, check out [Minerva][Minerva].

 #### Table of Contents
 * [Installation](#installation)
 * [The Basics](#basics)